 The Employer, in cooperation with the Union, shall develop a comprehensive workplace violence prevention program.
 As a part of this program, the Employer will provide training in handling violent and aggressive patients, customers, inmates, and co-workers.
-Such training shall be provided at least annually to all employees who deal with patients in DHMH facilities, and to all employees in Juvenile Justice and Public Safety positions, who come in contact with inmates or juvenile offenders.
+Such training shall be provided at least annually to all Unit H employees, to all employees who deal with patients in DHMH facilities, and to all employees in Juvenile Justice and Public Safety positions who come in contact with inmates or juvenile offenders.
 Other employees shall receive such training at a frequency to be decided by the appropriate health and safety committee.